 Plan G benefits include coverage for the Part A deductible, as well as the 20% coinsurance and copayments.

 It also covers excess charges and medical emergencies while traveling abroad.
 The only thing it does not cover is your Part B deductible.

 It offers coverage for the Part A deductible, medical emergencies while traveling abroad, and the 20% not covered by Medicare.

 The “cost-sharing” term kicks in here because you do have to share the cost of some services.

-There’s a copayment of up to $20 for some office visits and up to a $50 copayment for an emergency room visit that does not result in being admitted into the hospital.
+There’s a copayment of up to $20 for office visits.
+There’s also a copayment of up to $50 for emergency room visits.